When To Hire An SEC Whistleblower Lawyer

-Many people wonder what the role of an SEC whistleblower lawyer is, and how an SEC whistleblower lawyer can help them.
+Many people wonder what the role of an SEC whistleblower lawyer is, how an SEC whistleblower lawyer can help them, and when to hire one.

 Congress Expected That SEC Whistleblowers Would Want To Hire Lawyers